Like so many other functions in the body, our metabolism undergoes some serious changes as we get older.

 You can still make up for it by:

+- Stepping up on your strength training.
 Strength training will help maintain muscle mass and bone health, as well as increase your HGH levels, all of which will contribute to your metabolic horsepower.
 Try performing activities that can get your heart rate up for about two and a half hours each week.

+- Being more careful with the quality of your caloric intake.
 Start developing conscious eating habits that take into account your changing metabolism.
 Consider healthier options like wholegrain bread, fruits, vegetables, lean protein and low-fat dairy products.
 Be careful of overeating refined carbohydrates like pasta and white bread.
 This will mitigate the impact of simple sugars turning into fat.

 Your metabolism in your 40s